Measure, manage and improve operations through fleet reporting tools

 Digging deeper, it is possible to use fleet reporting capabilities to find ways to lower capital costs such as acquisition, financing and depreciation.
-Reports can also help with making decisions on the impact of borrowing, leasing and tax advantages (or disadvantages) over a vehicle’s lifecycle.
+Reports can also help with making decisions on the impact of borrowing, leasing vs. buying fleet vehicles, and tax advantages (or disadvantages) over a vehicle’s life-cycle.

 The operational costs of daily fleet activity can be easily reviewed.
 An example of this is a report on fuel expenditure that helps control vehicle expenses, mitigating the impact of a range of factors, from market price fluctuations to tax implications.
 Such a report can also be beneficial when considering alternative fuel types for your fleet.

-There is great value in using cost reports to analyse maintenance and repair expenses, in real time and over long periods.
-For instance, reports can pinpoint how parts pricing can vary depending on the vendor, location and purchasing programmes.
-The cost of labour rates and service agreements with outsourced providers is another area for review.
+There is great value in using cost reports to analyze maintenance and repair expenses, in real time and over long periods.
+For instance, reports can pinpoint how parts pricing can vary depending on the vendor, location and purchasing programs.
+The cost of labor rates and service agreements with outsourced providers is another area for review.

 Improving fleet performance

-Visibility into your fleet operation is a key factor in your ability to recognise the areas that efficiencies can be driven across the organisation.
+Visibility into your fleet operation is a key factor in your ability to recognize the areas that efficiencies can be driven across the organization.